The Penetration Tester’s Mindset: Key Traits and Approaches

 4.2 Advanced Techniques

 Advanced techniques, such as social engineering and exploiting zero-day vulnerabilities, are often necessary for identifying sophisticated threats.
-Social engineering attacks, such as phishing campaigns, can reveal vulnerabilities that technical tests alone might miss.
-For example, a 2022 study by Proofpoint found that 88% of organizations experienced phishing attacks, highlighting the need for advanced techniques to address these types of threats effectively.
+Social engineering attacks like phishing campaigns can reveal vulnerabilities that technical tests alone might miss.
+For example, a 2022 study by Proofpoint found that 88% of organizations experienced phishing attacks, highlighting the need for advanced techniques to effectively address these types of threats.

 4.3 Tool Integration and Efficiency